 None of the lenses provide optical image stabilization, though recent Sony cameras do provide in-body stabilization and lens stabilization is mainly required for long focals (tele lenses).

-A secondary note: the Batis lens cap is really of "basic" quality - it seems not to be very durable and strongly attachable to the lens, it's a pity for an expensive lens, better to buy a third party one as soon as you get this lens.
+A secondary note: the Batis lens cap is really of "basic" quality - it seems not to be very durable and firmly attachable to the lens, it's a pity for an expensive lens, better to buy a third party one as soon as you get this lens.